Tuning Forks, Bowing Deer, and the Art of Doing Nothing at Enchantment Resort

 When the Universe Sends You a Welcoming Committee

-My first night, I couldn't sleep—not from anxiety, but from pure wonder.
+My first night, I couldn't sleep.
+Not from anxiety, but from pure wonder.
 The stars were so bright I thought someone had accidentally left the cosmic high beams on.
 I wandered outside in my hotel robe around 2 AM to stargaze and nearly jumped out of my skin when a voice said, "If you're looking for the Big Dipper, it's over there."

 There was this older gentleman, also in a robe, casually pointing at constellations like he was giving directions to the grocery store.